rachelando/scaffolding/README.md

 # Accessibility Scaffolding

-To render all pages, run:
+To render all pages, run: `bash doall`.

-`bash doall`
+To view, open `index.html` in a browser.